kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 ];
 ```

-- Write an `aget` expression that will retrieve the value, "Scheme":
+- Write an expression that will retrieve the value, "Scheme":
-- Write an `aset` expression that will change the title of, "All About Animals" to "Dangerous Creatures".
+- Write an expression that will have the side effect of changing the title of, "All About Animals" to "Dangerous Creatures".

 ### Challenge

-Write a ClojureScript function that will take a book represented as a
-ClojureScript map, convert it to a JavaScript object, append it to the `books`
-array, and return the number of elements in `books` after adding the new book.
+Write a ClojureScript function that will take a book represented as a ClojureScript map, convert it to a JavaScript object, append it to the `books` array, and return the number of elements in `books` after adding the new book.

 Possible Solution: